Tablelist Programmer's Guide

 # Selects/deselects the checkbutton embedded into the header label

-# of the column "available" or sets it into the tri-state mode.
+# of the specified column or sets it into the tri-state mode.

 #